 Source energy calculations sorted by end-use for the Discovery House prototype and base case houses are presented in Table 5.
 Source energy, or primary energy, is defined as the energy delivered to the house (site energy) plus the energy required for generation, transmission and distribution.
-The national average site-to-source energy multiplier for electricity is about 3.16, and for natural gas is about 1.02 [7].
+Building America has chosen source energy as the primary metric for the calculation of energy savings because it includes important indirect energy uses that site energy does not.
+The national average site-to-source energy multiplier for electricity is about 3.16 and for natural gas is about 1.02 [11].
 Table 5 indicates that energy for space cooling and DHW are nearly eliminated.
 Space heating and lighting are also significantly reduced, and there is a noticeable reduction in appliance energy.
 Total source energy savings for the Discovery House compared to the Benchmark is predicted to be 54%, significantly exceeding the design target of 40-50%.